Gaving30/CarSite/README.md

 # Car Website

-Car Website created in HTML, origianlly in HTML 4 and then updated to HTML5.
+Car Website created in HTML, originally in HTML 4 and currently being updated to HTML5.
 JavaScript is used and the Lightbox script is used for displaying images.
+Was not responsive but adding in responsive features manually.